artainmo/web-development/frontend/react/README.md

 Class components must contain one method called render() that returns JSX code.<br>
 To create an instance of a component, in JSX create a self-closing-element that contains the component's name.<br>
 Attributes can be added to component classes, with `get attribute() { return 'x' }`, in render function this.attribute can be called to get the value.<br>
-Event listeners can be used inside components, the element's event-attribute (for example onClick) can equal a method inside the component class with this.method().<br>
+Event listeners can be used inside components, the element's event-attribute (for example onClick) can equal a method inside the component class with this.method(event).<br>
 Components can return in their JSX other components, this can also be called nested components.

 Component classes contain the this.props attribute, this object contains the attributes passed to the component istance.<br>